top

 Section 22006 of the Inflation Reduction Act (IRA) provided $3.1 billion for USDA to provide relief to distressed borrowers with certain Farm Service Agency (FSA) loans and to expedite assistance for those whose agricultural operations are at financial risk.

-If you are a direct loan borrower who received financial assistance in 2023 from FSA under Section 22006, you will receive a new IRS 1099-C form.
-Guaranteed borrowers who receive IRA assistance will receive a 1099-G form.
+If you are a direct loan borrower who received financial assistance in 2023 from FSA under Section 22006, you should have received an IRS 1099-C form.
+Guaranteed borrowers who received IRA assistance should have received a 1099-G form.

 USDA cannot and does not provide tax advice but wants you to be aware of options that may help manage your tax liability.
 Please consult a tax professional with all tax-related questions regarding the FSA IRA assistance you received in 2023.